vega/altair/doc/getting_started/installation.rst

     If you neglect this step, charts will not be rendered, but instead displayed as a textual representation.

+If the plot does not render, ensure you have installed the exact versions mentioned above, and if it still does not work see :ref:`troubleshooting-notebook` for help.

 Once things are up and running, you may wish to go through the tutorials at :ref:`starting` and :ref:`exploring-weather`, read through the User Guide